zimmat/53functions/README.md

  #|File name | Write a function that?
 ---|----------|-------------------------------------------------------------------------------------
 1| hello.js | return "hello world"
-2| hello_uppercase.js| takes a users name as parameter and greet a user as "Hello, USERNAME!"
+2| hello_uppercase.js| takes a users name as parameter and returns "Hello, <USERNAME>!"
-3| hello_joe.js | takes a users name as parameter and greet a user as "Hello, USERNAME!" if their name is Joe or Bob otherwise only say "Hello!"
+3| hello_joe.js | takes a users name as parameter and returns as "Hello, <USERNAME>!" if their name is Joe or Bob only say "Hello!"
-4| number_list.js |takes a number as a parameter (n) and return a list of number from 1 to n 5| sum_numbers.js| takes a number as a parameter (n) and return the sum of numbers from 1 to n 6| length.js|takes a string parameter and return the length of the supplied parameter 7| upper.js |takes a string parameter and return the supplied parameter in upper case 8 |reverse.js|takes a string parameter and return the reversed string parameter 9 |hello_list.js| takes a number as parameter and return a list of "hello world" entries equal to the number supplied 10 |high_low.js| given a list of numbers returns the highest and lowest numbers in the list
+4| number_list.js |takes a number as a parameter (n) and return a list of number from 1 to n 5| sum_numbers.js| takes a number as a parameter (n) and return the sum of numbers from 1 to n 6| length.js|takes a string parameter and return the length of the supplied parameter 7| upper.js |takes a string parameter and return the supplied parameter in uppercase 8 |reverse.js|takes a string parameter and return the reversed string parameter 9 |hello_list.js| takes a number as parameter and return a list of "hello world" entries equal to the number supplied 10 |high_low.js| given a list of numbers returns the highest and lowest numbers in the list